-Cold water fish are better kept in an outdoor pond than an indoor one, though you can always raise gold fish and koi indoors for the first few years of life and transfer them over to a pond when they are of sufficient size.
-If allowed to grow to their full size, even a garden variety gold fish will reach 12 inches in length.
-Common goldfish are the common goldfish, the Comet, the Shubunkin, the Lionhead, the Oranda, the Veiltal, and the Fantail.
+Cold water fish are better kept in an outdoor pond than an indoor one, though you can always raise goldfish and koi indoors for the first few years of life and transfer them over to a pond when they are of sufficient size.
+If allowed to grow to their full size, even a garden variety goldfish will reach 12 inches in length.
+Common goldfish types include the common goldfish (obviously), the Comet, the Shubunkin, the Lionhead, the Oranda, the Veiltal, and the Fantail.
 These are undeniably beautiful fish, but it is cruel to keep them in tanks which stunt their growth.

 All fish will also need water that is pH appropriate.
 Goldfish tend to prefer a neutral pH, while tropical fish have a wider range of pH requirements depending on species.

 There are a much wider range of tropical fish species available to the aquarist, and though they do all have their own particular traits and needs, if you are unwilling to go to the effort to monitor water quality, do frequent water changes, and familiarize yourself with the needs of your fish, then any fish is probably not suitable for you.

 Whether Tropical or Cold Water, Fish Require Complex Care!